Uniform Last-Iterate Guarantee for Bandits and Reinforcement Learning

 \section{Introduction}

-In online decision-making problems with bandit feedback, a learner sequentially interacts with an unknown environment: at each round, the learner plays an arm and then observes the corresponding reward of the played arm.
-Typically, the objective of the learner is to achieve a \textit{good cumulative performance}, commonly measured by regret or probably approximately correct (PAC) bound.
+In online decision-making problems with bandit feedback, a learner sequentially interacts with an unknown environment: in each round, the learner plays an policy and then observes the corresponding rewards of the played policy.
+Typically, the goal of the learner is to achieve good \textit{cumulative performance}, commonly measured by regret or probably approximately correct (PAC) bound.
 For instance, in the online advertisement scenario, the goal of the website (learner) could be maximizing the cumulative click numbers \citep{li2010contextual}.
-Hence, the website aims to minimize the regret that measures the cumulative clicks of the recommended ads compared to that of the unknown optimal ads.
+Hence, the website aims to minimize the regret that measures the cumulative clicks of the recommended advertisement compared to that of the unknown optimal advertisement.
 In addition to regret minimization, the goal could also be quickly identifying popular advertisements \citep{ChenLKLC14,jin2019efficient}.
-To this end, a PAC bound is suitable here to measure the sample complexity (i.e., cumulative time steps) that the algorithm needs to identify those popular ads.
-To reap the benefits of both measures, \citet{dann2017unifying} propose a new performance measure, called uniform-PAC, ensuring that for all $\epsilon>0$, the total number of plays of $\epsilon$-suboptimal arms is bounded by a function, polynomial in $1/\epsilon$.
-The uniform-PAC bound can simultaneously imply a sublinear regret bound and a polynomial sample complexity for any desired accuracy.
+To this end, a PAC bound is suitable here to measure the sample complexity (i.e., cumulative time steps) that the algorithm needs to identify those popular advertisements.
+To reap the benefits of both measures, \citet{dann2017unifying} propose a new performance measure called uniform-PAC, ensuring that for all $\epsilon>0$, the total number of $\epsilon$-suboptimal policies played by the algorithm is bounded by a function polynomial in $1/\epsilon$.
+The uniform-PAC bound can simultaneously imply a high-probability sublinear regret bound and a polynomial sample complexity for any desired accuracy.

-Although the uniform-PAC provides a powerful framework to unify regret and PAC bound, it still fails to capture the \textit{instantaneous performance} of the learning algorithm.
-In particular, a uniform-PAC algorithm could play a significantly bad arm for some large but finite round $t$, even if it enjoys a good cumulative performance.
+Although uniform-PAC provides a powerful framework to unify regret\footnote{Throughout the paper, we focus on high-probability regret, and therefore, when we mention regret, it always refer to high-probability regret.
+We refer readers to \pref{rem:discussion_expected_reg} for a discussion on expected regret.} and PAC bound, it still fails to capture the \textit{instantaneous performance} of the learning algorithm.
+In particular, a uniform-PAC algorithm could play a bad policy in some late but finite round $t$, even if it enjoys a good cumulative performance.
 This drawback impedes the application of uniform-PAC algorithms into high-stakes fields.
 Clinical trials, for example, place high demands on instantaneous performance for every treatment test, since patients need to be assigned with increasingly better treatments when more experimental data are available \citep{villar2015multi}.
 Hence, two natural questions arise: